 Garden Planning Tips Sloping Gardens

-I am not suggesting terracing a garden is a bad option, just an expensive one.
-If by reading this post it just makes you think about how you will use the garden rather than creating areas you might use, the garden that you create will be a better one.
+It is not that terracing a garden is a bad option, its just an expensive one.
+If by reading this post it just makes you think about how you will use the garden.
+Rather than creating areas you might use, the garden created will be better.